Zenika/spring-workshop/Slides/03_maven.md

 Typical use cases include:

-- Very useful to make a Java library is never used in your project
+- Very useful to ensure a Java library is never used in your project
 - Make sure there are no conflicting versions of libraries
 - A ton of built in rules : **https://maven.apache.org/enforcer/enforcer-rules/index.html**
 - But you can add your own